Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Pure infiniteness and paradoxical comparison

-The following examples of pure infinite groupoids arises from directed graphs.
+The following examples of purely infinite groupoids arise from directed graphs.

 \begin{Exl} As we mentioned above, our pure infiniteness is a generalization of Matui's pure infiniteness in \cite{Matui2}.
-It was proved in \cite{Matui2} that the groupoids arising from shifts of finite type is purely infinite. \end{Exl}
+See Corollary 5.5 below.
+It was also proved in \cite{Matui2} that the groupoids arising from shifts of finite type are purely infinite. \end{Exl}

 \begin{Exl} In \cite{Sp}, Spielberg constructed a groupoid model for each Kirchberg algebra in the UCT class.
-Each of these groupoid arising from a mixture of a $1$-graph and a $2$-graph.
-It can be verified that any of these groupoid is purely infinite by a virtually identical approach to Matui's argument for shifts of finite type.
+Each of these groupoid arises from a mixture of a $1$-graph and a $2$-graph.
+It can be verified that any of these groupoids is purely infinite by a virtually identical approach to Matui's argument for shifts of finite type.
 Therefore, any Kirchberg algebra in the UCT class has a purely infinite groupoid model. \end{Exl}

 The following example on the negative side was communicated to the author by Hanfeng Li.
 This shows that paradoxical comparison for dynamical systems is not preserved by extensions.